Submitting a Change to Gerrit¶

 - how you know it works — for example, which tests you ran.

 Commits must build cleanly when applied on top of each other, thus avoiding breaking bisectability.
-Each commit must address a single identifiable issue and must be logically self-contained.
+Each commit should address a single identifiable JIRA issue and should be logically self-contained.
+For example, one commit might fix whitespace issues, another commit might rename a function, while a third commit could change some code’s functionality.

-[FAB-XXXX] A short description of your change with no period at the end You can add more details here in several paragraphs, but please keep each line width less than 80 characters.
-A bug fix should include the issue number.
-Change-Id: IF7b6ac513b2eca5f2bab9728ebd8b7e504d3cebe1 Signed-off-by: Your Name <firstname.lastname@example.org>
+[FAB-XXXX] purpose of commit, no more than 55 characters You can add more details here in several paragraphs, but please keep each line less than 80 characters long.
+Change-Id: IF7b6ac513b2eca5f2bab9728ebd8b7e504d3cebe1 Signed-off-by: Your Name <email@example.com>

 When a change is included in the set to enable other changes, but it will not be part of the final set, please let the reviewers know this.